quacksouls/bitburner/doc/guide/reboot1.md

 > that can be refactored and moved to `util.js`.
 You do not want to duplicate
 > the same block of code or functionality across multiple scripts.

+## Second soft reset

+Farm enough reputation points to unlock all Augmentations from Sector-12.
+You might need to save up enough money to purchase all such Augmentations, excluding `NeuroFlux Governor`.
+Use any left over money you have to upgrade the RAM of your `home` server.
+Spend the rest on upgrading `NeuroFlux Governor` as high as you can.
+Install the Augmentations to initiate your second soft reset.

 [[TOC](README.md "Table of Contents")] [[Previous](program.md "Programs and factions")]